arnavgadre/Lab2b_esp_Arnav/README.md

 <br>

 ## Plan Outline
 We plan to light 2 separate LEDs on our Breadboard using the RP20240 board.
 Two different LEDs will glow based on the input enetered by the user on the keyboard.
-When the 'C' key is pressed, the Green LED lights up.
-When the 'D' key is pressed, the Blue LED lights up.
+When the `C` key is pressed, the Green LED lights up.
+When the `D` key is pressed, the Blue LED lights up.
 We use serial communication for controlling our LED this way.
-The 'SCL1' and 'SDA1' pins of the Adafruit QTPy RP2040 are conneted to the 'GPIO23' and 'GPIO22' pins respectively.
+The `SCL1` and `SDA1` pins of the Adafruit QTPy RP2040 are conneted to the `GPIO23` and `GPIO22` pins respectively.
 This is evident from the RP2040 pinout diagram shown below.
 <br>

 ![image](https://user-images.githubusercontent.com/52575718/197116289-085e771a-cd86-4a01-ad12-84b62071e2f9.png)